Our Family Gallery

 Click on the name you want.

-William Thomas Shore and Iantha (Talbott) Shore
+William Thomas Shore and Ianthe (Talbott) Shore

 Albertus Arthur Shore and Sarah Susanna (Brady) Shore